Helping Dyslexic Students

 Dyslexia is NOT....

 ...the result of laziness, poor motivation, or low intelligence.
-To the contrary!
+It's exactly the opposite!
 Dyslexic people are smart, creative individuals with an abundance of gifts and talents.
 But their strengths lie in areas other than language processing, which means they have to work overtime to compensate when it comes to reading and writing.

 In those arenas, dyslexic people generally work incredibly harder than their peers, with less impressive results.
 This struggle takes its toll, emotionally and physically.